hku-mars/IKFoM/README.md

 measurement h_dyn_runtime_share(state &s, esekfom::dyn_runtime_share_datastruct<double> &dyn_runtime_share_data)
 {
-	if(dyn_runtime_share_data.converge) {} // this value is true means iteration is converged dyn_runtime_share_data.valid = false; // the iteration stops before convergence when this value is false dyn_runtime_share_data.h_x = H_x; // H_x is the result matrix of the first differentiation dyn_runtime_share_data.h_v = H_v; // H_v is the result matrix of the second differentiation
-	dyn_runtime_share_data.R = R; // R is the measurement noise covariance }
+	if(dyn_runtime_share_data.converge) {} // this value is true means iteration is converged if(condition) dyn_runtime_share_data.valid = false; // the iteration stops before convergence when this value is false, if conditions other than convergence is satisfied dyn_runtime_share_data.h_x = H_x; // H_x is the result matrix of the first differentiation dyn_runtime_share_data.h_v = H_v; // H_v is the result matrix of the second differentiation dyn_runtime_share_data.R = R; // R is the measurement noise covariance

+	measurement h_;
+	h_.pos = s.pos;
+	return h_;
+}
 ```
-This function would be called during ekf update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function
+This function would be called during ekf state update, and the output function and its derivatives, the measurement and the measurement noise would be obtained from this one union function

 then an iterated update is executed:
 ```